omargtdev/alura-currency-converter/README.md

 #### Steps
 1. Go to root project.
-2. Execute the following: `mvn clean install`
+2. Execute the following: `mvn clean install`.
 3. An folder called `target` it would be generated.
-4. Go to folder
+4. Go to folder.
 5. Execute the jar with dependencies description:
 `java -jar alura-currency-converter-VERSION-jar-with-dependencies.jar`